slevomat/coding-standard/doc/functions.md

 Sniff provides the following settings:

 * `maxLineLength`: specifies max allowed line length.
 If call would fit on it, it's enforced.
 Use 0 value to enforce for all calls, regardless of length.
-* `ignoreWithComplexParameter` (defaults to `true`): ignores calls with arrays, closures, arrow functions and nested calls.
+* `ignoreWithComplexParameter` (default: `true`): ignores calls with arrays, closures, arrow functions and nested calls.

 #### SlevomatCodingStandard.Functions.DisallowNamedArguments